syntasso/kratix-docs/docs/workshop/part-ii/03-dependencies.md

 <img src={useBaseUrl('/img/docs/workshop/operator-as-shared-dependency.png')} />

-### Worker Cluster Resources
+### Dependencies

 Currently, both the operator and the request for an instance from the operator are generated in the pipeline.
-Kratix has the concept of `workerClusterResources` which can be useful to manage different types of resources.
-While a pipeline runs on every request for a resource, the Worker Cluster Resources are a set of resources that only need to be installed once per cluster for the given Promise.
+Kratix has the concept of `dependencies` which can be useful to manage different types of resources.
+While a pipeline runs on every request for a resource, the Dependencies are a set of resources that only need to be installed once per cluster for the given Promise.

 A simple use cases may be to create a shared namespace that all subsequent resource requests send there output to.
-In the case of this ECK Promise, you can install the Operator and CRDs as a Worker Cluster Resources.
+In the case of this ECK Promise, you can install the Operator and CRDs as a Dependencies.

 ### Remove shared dependencies from the pipeline